xpepper/tracco/README.md

 At the end of this process, You'll be told to give some key to the app, this is what you want to put in the access\_token\_key yml prop file.

+### Usage
+Just create a TrelloTracker instance and execute its track method.

+    tracker = TrelloTracker.new
+    tracker.track

+You can set the Trello's auth params in three ways

+* setting the three auth params via environment variables (ENV object)
+* using the config.yml
+* passing into the constructor a hash containing the auth values, e.g.

+        tracker = TrelloTracker.new(
+         "developer_public_key" => "487635b55e6fe9021902fa763b4d101a",
+         "access_token_key" => "33bed56f2a12a49c9ba1c2d6ad3e2002e11a34358c3f3fe260d7fba746a06203",
+         "developer_secret" => "ab999c4396493dba4c04ade055eabfdfabdffd0ffd7c281a23234350a993524d")

+        tracker.track

 ### Estimate and Effort format convention
 To set an estimate on a card, a Trello user should send a notification from that card to the tracker username, e.g.